 8.10 Planning Envelope / Work Package Details

-Decommissioning work activities will be conducted by a qualified third-party contractor.
-The contractor will be required to follow the Detailed Decommissioning Plan, following its approval by the CNSC.
+As part of the preliminary planning of decommissioning work, these activities are assumed to be conducted by a qualified third-party contractor.
+Contractors will be required to follow the DDP following its approval by the CNSC.